Advice and Representation grants

 - Work that is not legally charitable including work for private benefit.

-If you are interested in making an application, please contact us to arrange an initial phone call.
+If you are interested in making an application:

-Small development grants will also be available in targeted areas during 2021.
+Small development grants will also be available on an invite only basis in targeted areas during 2021.

 Please join our mailing list to find out when grants open in new areas.